 What do I mean by “Finally?”
 Well, take a look at this Amazon review from 2018 written by an AncestryDNA customer:

-Best DNA test for Asian ancestry and ethnicity in 2022
+So what’s the best DNA test for Asian ancestry or ethnicity today?

 Click below to purchase your AncestryDNA test based on where you live.
 (Thanks for using our links–we get a small commission at no extra cost to you, and we put a lot of time into analyzing this question for you!)